 I looked at a lot of recipes for Yorkshire Pudding.
 Many instructed you to heat the drippings in your baking dish before adding the pudding.
 Some called for refrigerating the batter, although I didn’t do that.
 Let me warn you now, if you do this in a glass baking dish you may find the dish cracks while pouring the cooler pudding into the hot dish (no matter how high a quality your glass dish is).
+I recommend using a cast iron skillet as the only way to make this recipe.

 This recipe is featured on All Free Casserole Recipes here.